President Devorah Lieberman: “This university is grounded in a sense of inclusion”

 “Lately, we have been bombarded with voices that frame national and international conversations around differences, blame, right versus wrong, truth versus falsehood,” Lieberman said.
 “I am most proud that here at the University of La Verne, everyone has the opportunity, whether inside or outside of the classroom, to engage in civil discourse and to share our thoughts.”

 Convocation marks the beginning of the academic year and includes the ringing of the spirit bell and a procession of students, faculty, and staff.
-This year, the University of La Verne welcomes more than 600 first time freshman from the United States and 15 countries.
+This year, the University of La Verne welcomes more than 600 first-time freshmen from the United States and 15 countries.
 They join nearly 8,000 additional undergraduate and graduate students who are studying across the university’s 10 campuses.

-The university’s spirit of inclusion and diversity could be seen across campus on Convocation day, with international flags dotting walkways outside of the Sports Science & Athletics Pavillion, where the ceremony took place.
+The university’s spirit of inclusion and diversity could be seen across campus on Convocation Day, with international flags dotting walkways outside of the Sports Science & Athletics Pavilion, where the ceremony took place.

 Associate Professor of Physics Dr. David Chappell, the recipient of the university’s Excellence in Teaching Award for 2017-18, echoed Lieberman’s call to embrace new ideas, urging students to deconstruct their assumptions and be open to different ways of thinking.